krystyna-Macleod/portfolio/README.md

 ![](photo.jpg)

-Krystyna Macleod is a Graphic Designer, illustrator,
+I use to be in Animation but life turned and I switched careers.
+I am a Graphic Designer in Ottawa, Canada.
+I specialized illustrator, UX/Designer and identity branding.